LearnDrugAI/Multi-Tissue_Analysis_DL_AD/README.md

 This study uses data sets from Religious Orders Study and Memory and Aging Project (ROSMAP), which is managed by Rush Alzheimer's Disease Center in Chicago.
 Scripts:
 Filtered out non-SNVs and multi-allelic loci, then converted the genotype data into an SNP matrix for association analysis.
-* filter_and_convert_SNP_matrix.R: Prepares genotype data for TWAS analysis by converting file formats, filtering SNPs, and handling missing values.
+* preprocess_filter_and_convert_SNP_matrix.R: Prepares genotype data for TWAS analysis by converting file formats, filtering SNPs, and handling missing values.
+* preprocess_get_SNPAnnot.R:Annotated SNPs using the UCSC hg19 reference genome and dbSNP137, extracting RSIDs and adding them to the information table.
+* preprocess_get_GeneAnnot.R：Retrieved gene chromosomal positions, IDs, and types from the Ensembl database, filtering out non-autosomal genes to retain only autosomal annotations.